Zero-temperature criticality in the Gaussian random bond Ising model on a square lattice: Introduction

-The random bond Ising model, describing disordered spin systems, is the short-range version of the Edwards-Anderson model.\cite{EdwardsAnderson} Usually, such models are divided into several classes, with continuous and discontinuous, as well as symmetric and asymmetric, distributions of the bond interactions.
-For a continuous symmetric disorder, of which the Gaussian distribution is a typical example, the random bond Ising model develops no order in two dimensions,\cite{MorgensternBinder1,McMillanGaussian,BrayMoore,CheungMcMillanGaussian} with $T_f$ equal to zero.
+The random bond Ising model, describing disordered spin systems, is the short-range version of the Edwards-Anderson model~\cite{EdwardsAnderson}.
+Usually, such models are divided into several classes: with continuous and discontinuous, and symmetric and asymmetric, distributions of the bond interactions.
+For a continuous symmetric disorder, of which the Gaussian distribution is a typical example, the random bond Ising model develops no order in two dimensions~\cite{MorgensternBinder1,McMillanGaussian,BrayMoore,CheungMcMillanGaussian}, with $T_f$ equal to zero.
+In this situation two-dimensional thermal fluctuations can produce a zero-temperature criticality phenomenon.

+At low temperatures the thermodynamic properties of the spin glass are determined by its low-energy spectrum, described qualitatively by the picture of the droplet excitations~\cite{FH}.
+In particular, this spectrum determines the lower critical dimension.
+In this paper, for the two-dimensional Gaussian random bond Ising model on the square lattice, we find the free energy and the specific heat in a wide range of temperatures and show, that the density of states vanishes at low energies, unlike the density of states in the spin glass.